keithalewis/math/uf.md

-The two fundamental problems of risk management are that there is no clear definition of risk and it is impossible to manage something that is not defined.
-The term _model risk_ is doubly unclear.
+The two fundamental problems of risk management are that there is no clear definition of risk and it is impossible to manage something that is not clearly defined.
+The term _model risk_ is doubly unclear: exactly what models are under consideration?

 One universal property is that when a new model is introduced there is always a P&amp;L hit.
-Trades undervalued by the old model were executed by counterparties who recognized that and trades overvalued by the old model found no takers.
+Trades undervalued by the old model were executed by counterparties who recognized that, and trades overvalued by the old model found no takers.

 In lieu of a proper theory of risk management the best that can be